butteredcorn/Express-Documentation/docs/express docs/express-app-example/create-app.md

     })
 ```

-Interesting, this will log out:
+Interestingly, this will log out:

 ```javascript
     Promise { <pending> }